Seymour Hersh: My Lai massacre

 Some will claim that I have attempted to exploit some dumb, out of service, overly talkative G.I.s.
 But few men are exposed to charges of murder ... it is not a "naming names and telling all affair".
 In fact, one of the strengths is that discriminating readers will know how much more I know—and did not tell.
 I'm convinced that to give the name and hometown of a G.I. who committed rape and murder that day, or one who beheaded an infant, would not further the aim of the book.
 It is an exposé, but not of the men of Charlie Company.
 Something much more significant is being put to light. ...
 Both the killer and the killed are victims in Vietnam; the peasant who is shot down for no reason and the G.I. who is taught, or comes to believe, that a Vietnamese life somehow has less meaning than his wife's, or his sister's, or his mother's.

 On March 14, 1970, the Peers Commission submitted to the Army its secret report on the massacre, containing more than 20,000 pages of testimony from 400 witnesses.
-One of Hersh's sources leaked the testimony to him over the course of a year; it revealed that at least 347 civilians were killed, over twice as many as the Army had publicly conceded.
-The leak formed the basis for two articles by Hersh for The New Yorker magazine in 1972, which alleged that officers had destroyed documents on the massacre, as well as his 1972 book Cover-Up: The Army's Secret Investigation of the Massacre at My Lai 4.
+One of Hersh's sources leaked the testimony to him over a year; it revealed that at least 347 civilians were killed, over twice as many as the Army had publicly conceded.
+The leak formed the basis for two articles by Hersh for The New Yorker in 1972, which alleged that officers had destroyed documents on the massacre, as well as his 1972 book Cover-Up: The Army's Secret Investigation of the Massacre at My Lai 4.